Menu

 Types of Trusts

-• Revocable Trusts — The revocable trust is also known as a living trust, and a person can change, alter, modify, or revoke the trust during their lifetime.
+• Revocable Trusts — The revocable trust is also known as a living trust, and a person can change, alter, modify, or revoke it during their lifetime.
 Under a revocable living trust, the grantor, trustee, and beneficiary can all be the same person, and a grantor will have the ability to alter the terms and conditions or revoke the trust at any time.
-The common purpose of revocable living trusts is to transfer assets to beneficiaries upon a person’s death without having to go through probate.
+The common purpose of revocable living trusts is to transfer assets to beneficiaries upon a person’s death without going through probate.

 • Irrevocable Trusts — Unlike the revocable trust, it is not as easy to alter, modify, or revoke an irrevocable trust once you create it.
 Although a creator will forfeit some flexibility, irrevocable trusts do have some inherent advantages.
 For one thing, a person will no longer be the owner of property within the trust.
 Such considerations will shield the property from creditors while a person is still alive, and upon death, the property may pass to beneficiaries with only minimal estate tax liability.

 When you go through a major life change, such as a divorce, you will want to revise or revoke trusts to ensure that appropriate trustee and beneficiary designations will be in place.
-Spagnolo & Hoeksema, LLC, will work with you to determine your options and most effective legal strategy.
+The trust attorneys at Spagnolo & Hoeksema, LLC, will work with you to determine your options and most effective legal strategy.

 Questions to Ask Yourself About Your Trust Needs